scratchfoundation/scratch-www/test/integration-cypress/README.md

 ### What is this?
 Cypress is an end to end testing tool that we are using to do integration tests on Scratch.

-It behaves in some ways like the selenium tests that we had, but it is simpler to implement and easier to read and includes features that make debugging easier.
+It behaves in some ways like selenium but does not use selenium at all.
+Also, it is simpler to implement and easier to read and includes features that make debugging easier.
 Another advantage is that it is easier to install and get working.

 ### Install cypress
 To install in the command line you'll need npm installed.
-From this folder run:
+Navigate to this folder and run:

 `npm install`

-If you would like to install it outside of this project run this:
+If you would like to install it in other projects run this:

 `npm install cypress --save-dev`

 Cypress also has a gui client.
-To get the gui you can download it from cypress.io
+To get the gui you can download it from cypress.io.

 ### Run tests
 To run all of the tests in chrome from the command line, enter `npm run test-all`.
 To run headless enter `npm run test-all-headless`.
 This will run through all of the tests in the smoke-tests folder.